 - Do not pull the holding tank drain valves open while the protective cap is attached to the drain outlet. - Do not attempt to drain both waste holding tanks at the same time. - Always drain the waste holding tanks into an acceptable sewer inlet or dump station. - 1.
-Remove sewer outlet cap by twisting cap counter-clockwise. - 2.
-Locate and attach your sewer hose to the holding tank drain outlet by aligning outlet pins to hose connector fitting and twisting clock-wise until secure. - 3.
-Insert other end of the sewer hose into the sewer or dump station inlet, pushing it securely into place.
+Remove sewer outlet cap by twisting cap counterclockwise. - 2.
+Locate and attach your sewer hose to the holding tank drain outlet by aligning outlet pins to hose connector fitting and twisting clockwise until secure. - 3.
+Insert the other end of the sewer hose into the sewer or dump station inlet, pushing it securely into place.
 In some cases, adapters or elbows may be necessary or required at the dump station end of the hose.
 Arrange the sewer hose so that it slopes evenly toward the dump station inlet. - 4.
 Drain the black tank first.
 Before doing so, open the toilet ball valve with the foot pedal and check to see that the tank is at least 3/4 full.
-You will gain additional flushing action by filling the tank to at least 3/4 full with fresh water. - 5.
+You will gain additional flushing action by filling the tank to at least 3/4 full of fresh water.
+Note: Prior to draining the black tank you may want to leak test your drain hose connection by momentarily opening the gray valve to ensure no leakage is present. - 5.
 Firmly grasp the drain valve handle of the black tank (identified with a black handle) and pull the valve fully open with a quick, steady pull. - 6.
 Allow enough time for the tank to drain completely.
 Rinse and flush the tank through the toilet.
 If additional flushing is necessary, this process can be repeated.
 Additionally you may use the 'Black Tank Flush System' at this time.
 See section in this chapter titled 'Black Tank Flush System' for direction.
 When tank is empty and satisfactorily clean, push the handle in to fully close the valve. - 7.
 Drain the gray tank by pulling the gray colored handle.
 The gray tank is drained last to aid in flushing the outlet and sewer hose.
 The gray water knife valve may be left open in a semipermanent hookup while connected to a RV park sewer connection. - 8.
 Ensure that drain valves are closed.
 Remove the sewer hose from the RV drain outlet fitting and cap the outlet. - 9.
 Rinse out the sewer hose with fresh water and remove from the dump station connection.
 Sewer hose may be stowed in bumper. - 10.
 Replace sewer or dump station cap.